Born: November 1934 (Rochester, New York)

 Regina Sarfaty (Rickless), mezzo-soprano, is an American singer who led an active career during the 1950s through the 1980s.
 She first came to prominence through her work with the Santa Fe Opera and New York City Opera.
 She later enjoyed a lengthy career singing with the Zurich Opera.

 Ms. Sarfaty, mezzo-soprano, was a winner of the 1957 Walter W. Naumburg competition.
-Born in Rochester, NY, she grew up in Brooklyn and won the Margaret McGill Scholarship to attend the Juilliard School where she studied with Florence Kimball and graduated in 1957 with a bacholor of music degree.
+Born in Rochester, NY, she grew up in Brooklyn and won the Margaret McGill Scholarship to attend the Juilliard School where she studied with Florence Kimball and graduated in 1957 with a bachelor of music degree.
 At Juilliard, in 1956, she created the role of Zinida in the world premiere of Robert Ward's He Who Gets Slapped.
 She would perform this role with NY City Opera in 1959.

 She made her professional opera debut in 1957 in the Santa Fe Opera's first production as Suzuki in Madama Butterfly conducted by John Crosby.
 She made a splash as Baba the Turk in Stravinsky's Rake's Progress, and she continued to be a mainstay at the festival through 1968.
 She sang in the world premiere of Carlisle Floyd's Wuthering Heights and in the US premere of Henze's The Bassarids.